Extended Robot Description Format (XRDF)

 Isaac 3.0 only supports usage of a single geometry group.
 In a future release of cuMotion, support may be added for multiple geometry groups, including use of distinct groups for obstacle avoidance and self-collision avoidance.
 This would also entail tooling to allow combinations of spheres from multiple geometry groups.

-4. Collision geometry [OPTIONAL]
+4. Collision Geometry [OPTIONAL]

 The collision